 University Challenge results, 1962-1963

 These are the results of the very first series of University Challenge which ran weekly on ITV.
 The series began on Friday 21 September 1962 and ran for 61 episodes, ending with the deciding game of the three-leg final in the week of 26 November 1963.
-According to the TV listings, the show ran for 20 minutes.
+According to the TV listings, the show ran for 20 minutes, though this was an underestimate as the 'game clock' counted down from 21 minutes, with an advert break at 8 minutes to go.
 In the Anglia region the show was broadcast on Friday at 22:45 for the first 7 weeks, then on Tuesday at 19:00 for 8 weeks, then Monday at 22:10 for over 8 months, before settling on Tuesday at 19:00 for its final 11 weeks.

 The first round had a 'winner-stays-on' format, with a team qualifying for the quarter-finals if they won three in a row.
 From the quarter-finals onwards, the games were 'best-of-three' though only two were broadcast if the same team won the first two.
 The quarter-finals were unusual in that Birkbeck played Leicester four times, with the fourth being labelled a "replay".
 Presumably this was due to a tie or an error in a question that affected the result.